Skip to Content

 Optional and Mandatory Fees

-Certain mandatory and optional fees should be anticipated for enrollment at SBMI.
+Certain mandatory and optional fees should be anticipated for enrollment at McWilliams School of Biomedical Informatics.
 Mandatory fees are required of all UTHealth Houston students.
 Optional fees are not required, but the student may elect to subscribe to any of the services listed under optional fees.
 Tuition and fees are subject to change and become effective on the date enacted.
 The Texas Legislature does not set the specific amount for any particular student fee.
 Student fees are authorized by state statute; the specific fee amounts and the determination to increase fees are made by the university administration and The University of Texas System Board of Regents.

 Back to Top